okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-create-custom-auth-server/main/index.md

 To create a custom authorization server, you must create several types of Terraform resources:

 * **Okta authorization server:** Mints new OAuth tokens.
 An authorization server is represented in Terraform by the [okta_auth_server](https://registry.terraform.io/providers/oktadeveloper/okta/latest/docs/resources/auth_server) resource.
-Create multiple external OIDC apps with different authorization requirements if you have multiple authorization servers.
+Create multiple authorization servers if you have multiple external OIDC apps with different authorization requirements.

 * **OAuth claim:** One piece of relevant information about the end user who is requesting access.
 A claim must either be an identity claim (authentication) or a resource access claim (authorization).
 If you must mint both token types, create two claims with different `claim_type` attributes.
 A claim is represented in Terraform by the [okta_auth_server_claim](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server_claim) resource.

 * **OAuth scope:** An access permission for a resource or class of resources.
-For a custom API with different levels of access by the user’s group, create multiple scopes that represent different APIs or levels of access.
+For a custom API with different levels of access by the user's group, create multiple scopes that represent different APIs or levels of access.
 A scope is represented in Terraform by the [okta_auth_server_scope](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server_scope) resource.
-The scopes granted by a custom authorization server may be different from the Terraform integration API service app.
+The scopes granted by a custom authorization server may be different from the Terraform integration Service API app.

-* **Okta authorization server policy:** The policies are the rules for minting tokens for one or more Okta apps.
+* **Okta authorization server policy:** A set of rules for minting tokens for one or more Okta apps.
 Okta recommends that an authorization server include at least one policy.
 Multiple policies are required if different OIDC apps require different behaviors.
 A policy is represented in Terraform by the [okta_auth_server_policy](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server_policy) resource.
 A policy requires one or more rules.

-* **Okta authorization server policy rules:** Decide when to mint a token based on group membership or other factors.
+* **Okta authorization server policy rules:** A rule in a policy that describes the criteria for minting a token.
+Criteria can include group membership and other factors.
 APIs with different access levels include a rule for each unique granted scope.
 A policy rule is represented in Terraform by the [okta_auth_server_policy_rule](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server_policy_rule) resource.

 For more information about OAuth claims and scopes, see the [introduction to OAuth article](/docs/concepts/oauth-openid/).